geoscience-community-codes/GISMO/README.md

 Note - this project is not live yet.
 Under construction.
 But you may use it and if you do please report problems to help us with debugging.
+Comments welcome. gthompson (at) usf (dot) edu

 # GISMO
 A seismic data analysis toolbox for MATLAB.